Penkace/MGTModel/README.md

 ## Data

 ## Prerequisites
 The code has been successfully tested in the following environment.
-(For older dgl versions, you may need to modify the code)
+(For older PyG versions, you may need to modify the code)
 - Python 3.8.12
 - PyTorch 1.11.0
 - Pytorch Geometric 2.0.4